CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 ##### *Deleter*

 `deleter` is the delete command for reminders.
-Deleting a reminder will not delete its task.
+When you delete a reminder will, you will not delete the task that it is associated with.

 *Format:*